What is knee pain and why does it occur?

 - Persistent pain despite consistent treatment

 Nature offers us a wealth of effective remedies for knee pain.
-In my decades of research, I have identified the most powerful and safe approaches and developed them into highly effective formulations.
+In decades of research, I have identified the most powerful and safest approaches and developed them into highly effective formulations.

-Natural remedies applied externally have the advantage of working directly at the site of the problem without placing a strain on the entire organism.
-Studies show that certain herbal active ingredients have a pain-relieving effect comparable to synthetic medications, but are significantly better tolerated.
+Topically applied natural remedies have the advantage of acting directly at the site of discomfort, without burdening the entire organism.
+Studies show that certain herbal active ingredients have a comparable pain-relieving effect to synthetic drugs, but are significantly better tolerated.

-- Direct effect at the site of pain
+- Direct action at the site of pain

 - Minimal side effects